chaturay/serverless-artillery/README.md

 ```

 ##### `_trace`
-`_trace` causes the load generating Lambda function to report the actions it is taking with your script and the chunks that it breaks your script into.
+`_trace` causes the load generator Lambda function to report the actions it is taking with your script and the chunks that it breaks your script into.
 Expect statements such as this:
 ```
 scheduling self invocation for 1234567890123 in 2345678901234 with a 3456789012345 ms delay
 ```